AuraCodez/DiscordBotGeneral/README.md

 ## Description

 This is my Discord Bot that I created.
 This bot is designed to provide a range of useful features to optimize and enhance your Discord server experience.

-Some features include random fact generation and quote generation, swear tracking and filtering and some automated tasks.
+Some of the current features of the Discord Bot include:

+    - Tracking the number of times users have cursed in the server
+    - Deletes Curse Words immediately when a user has said it
+    - Greeting users as they enter the server
+    - Generating random quotes and facts from the usage of a RestFUL api

 ## Getting Started